• Loading stock data...

 “Are we seeing behavior that is worse this year than we’ve seen in recent memory?”
 Silver said.
 “Yes, is my view.”

 Silver’s comments come two days after he fined the Jazz $500,000 for sitting Lauri Markkanen and Jaren Jackson Jr. in the fourth quarter against the Magic in a game in which they led at the end of the third quarter.
-The Jazz have a top-eight protected pick in June’s draft that would convey to the Thunder if it falls to ninth or lower.
-Silver also fined the Pacers $100,000 for sitting Pascal Siakam after an independent physician determined he could have played in a Feb.
-3 game against the Jazz in which the team ruled him out due to injury.
+The Jazz have a top-eight protected pick in June’s draft that would go to the Thunder if it falls to ninth or lower.

-In the announcement of the fines, Silver condemned the team’s behavior and said the league is looking to “implement further measures to root out this type of conduct.”
+In the announcement of the fines, Silver condemned the teams’ behavior and said the league is looking to “implement further measures to root out this type of conduct.”

 Less than an hour before Silver spoke, Warriors guard Stephen Curry downplayed tanking as an issue across the NBA.
 Asked if he has a solution for tanking, Curry asked a reporter how many teams actually fit the definition.
 When being told “roughly a third of the league,” Curry pushed back.